 Each year, a cohort of 10 colleges will be selected and notified by July 15th for services the following year.

-In addition to helping colleges discover and match innovative ideas with NSF funding opportunities, each mentee college will be provided with a mentor team, a $6,000 stipend, introductions through Project Vision’s large network, and access to the NSF ATE Principal Investigators (PI) conference.
+In addition to helping colleges discover and match innovative ideas with NSF funding opportunities, each mentee college will be provided with a mentor team, a $6,000 stipend, and introductions through Project Vision’s large network.

 No. In fact it is quite the opposite, each mentee college is provided a $6,000 stipend once certain milestones are reached to support faculty involvement and momentum on the project.